Reference

 How Music Works — David Byrne

-Read this to sharpen your taste and your editing instincts.
+Read this to sharpen taste and editing instincts.

 The Story of Music: From Babylon to the Beatles — Howard Goodall